In this guide we’ll take a look at the best toddler sandpits for the UK market.

 So, encourage your children to get outside and have fun digging, scooping, pouring and building sandcastles with one of the following sandpits.
 I’ve tested 7 different styles for durability, value, ease of construction and play value.

-When choosing a sandpit, the size will, of course, be an important factor.
+When choosing the best sandpit for your garden, the size will, of course, be an important factor.
 Luckily, sandpits come in a range of sizes from small plastic tables to large sandpits with seats and a canopy.
 If you are not sure if the one you like will fit nicely in your garden, you could mark out the dimensions in chalk or string just to be on the safe side.

 If you have several children then a larger sandpit will give them more area to play in, especially if they like to sit in the sand.
 But one such as the picnic bench table above will work well for two children as each can have their own tray of sand.